 Master of Business Administration (MBA)

 A master’s degree in business administration takes the coveted first spot on the list of the top eight highest-paying master’s degrees, primarily due to the broad array of concentrations and high-paying careers that recipients of this degree go on to pursue.
-The average salary of the top jobs one can pursue with an MBA is well over $100.000/year, making the pursuit of an MBA a natural choice for those looking to advance in a variety of business-related fields.
+The annual median starting salary for MBA graduates is $115,000, making the pursuit of an MBA a natural choice for those looking to advance in a variety of business-related fields.

 Top careers for MBA graduates include:

-According to U.S. News ‘Best Paying Jobs of 2019’ report, this is the second highest paying non-medical role that is attainable with a graduate degree.
-The main responsibilities of IT Managers include planning, coordinating, and directing online or computer-based work for an organization.
+According to U.S. News’s ‘Best Paying Jobs of 2020’ report, this is the second highest-paying non-medical role that is attainable with a graduate degree.
+The main responsibilities of IT managers include planning, coordinating, and directing online or computer-based work for an organization.
 Although an entry-level role in this field can be obtained with a bachelor’s degree, to reach the full career potential, employees must obtain an MBA, most commonly with a concentration in technology.

 Most high-level sales managers graduate from an MBA program, most commonly with a concentration in marketing.
 Individuals in this position usually come from a lower-level sales background and are in charge of overseeing the sales team in their organization, as well as its various sales initiatives and processes.
 Alongside a high pay rate, another perk of this role is travel, which is often required for employees at higher levels.